wasomi/dotfiles/README.md

 > [!warning]
-> i made this dotfiles for my device, if you have problems i will try to help you
+> i made this dotfiles for my device, if you will have any problems i will try to help you

 ## about